orcasound/.github/profile/README.md

 We began with the challenge of building an end-to-end audio live-streaming solution to make it easy to *listen for whales* through the [Orcasound network of underwater microphones](https://orcasound.net) ("hydrophones") in orca habitat.
 The [orcanode repo](https://github.com/orcasound/orcanode) generates the audio data streams and the [orcasite repo](https://github.com/orcasound/orcasite) provides a web app for playback that "just works" in any browser and scales efficiently.

 From the beginning, we have benefited greatly from the amazing all-volunteer **hackathon** community -- mainly through the organizational efforts of [DemocracyLab](https://www.democracylab.org/projects/81) and [Microsoft Garage](https://www.microsoft.com/en-us/garage/) -- both through in-person events in/near Seattle (Washington, USA) as well as many virtual events during the COVID pandemic.
 Both Microsoft's [AI for Earth](https://www.microsoft.com/en-us/ai/ai-for-earth) program and [Amazon Activate](https://aws.amazon.com/activate/) have supported our efforts with grants and/or cloud service credits.
-Starting in 2020, we have mentored Google Summer of Code students in the [orcagsoc repo](https://github.com/orcasound/orcagsoc).
+Starting in 2020, we have mentored Google Summer of Code contributors in the [orcagsoc repo](https://github.com/orcasound/orcagsoc).

 <h2> On the Horizon (Updated Oct 2021) 🗺️ </h2>